NicoBoeklen/GamificationDashboard/README.md

 Assuming all prerequisites are fulfilled, you can follow these instructions to get to know the application:

-### Testing the backend
-- Open http://localhost:8080/api/v1/assignees in your browser.
-It will show you all assignees, probably there is none
-- Open http://localhost:8080/api/v1/todos in your browser.
-It will show you all todos, probably there is none

 ### Testing the frontend
-- It will host the UI at http://localhost:5173, which you can now also open in your browser.
+- It will host the UI at http://localhost:80/, which you can now also open in your browser.
-- Navigate to the Todos view by clicking on the respective menu item or via the direct ULR http://localhost:5173/#/todos.
-- Delete a todo.
-Then confirm its deletion via the API by opening http://localhost:8080/api/v1/todos in your browser again.
+- You can now login with your Github-account and view your projects in the Dashboard.
+- At the Dashboard page you can navigate to the Insights page to have a detailed view of your projects.